PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 3. A new cmdlet `Resolve-ErrorRecord` will produce comprehensive detailed view of the fully qualified error, including nested inner exceptions.
+- Rendering is recursive for nested objects for Exceptions, InvocationInfo, and Arrays otherwise it uses ToString().
+- Members that are empty or null are not shown.
+- There is logic that if the console is less than or equal to 120 columns wide, it uses 4 spaces to indent to get more text on screen, otherwise it indents based on property name lengths.
+- A new FormatAccentColor is introduced to highlight property names from their values.
+This can be used later to add accents to tables and list formatting.
+- Removed some commented out unneeded code from ConciseView.

 - Resolve-ErrorRecord will provide the following: